 Next up in the list of Cloud plot points: Sephiroth controlling Cloud as one of his Jenova clones.
 I suppose it works well as a surprise.
 I hadn’t been spoiled about the mind control even after twenty years of cultural osmosis, so I got the full impact of the twist, which is more than I can say for Aerith’s world-shattering death.

 Do I expect the FFVII Remake to be much better in these regards?
-With the Turks, quite possibly, either by making them less villainous, less friendly, or simply even as the villains should have been all along.
+With the Turks, quite possibly, either by making them less villainous, less friendly, or simply as the villains should have been all along.
 Who knows?
 On the matter of Reeve/Cait Sith, I can imagine the remake being more detailed in areas where the original was sparse, like Marlene’s kidnapping, and so Reeve might actually be called to task for those details.
 Moreover, Cait Sith is easily the most hated character in the fandom and it’s not hard to imagine the remake being harsher to him than the original game was, maybe even harsh enough to make him face the consequences of his actions?
 You know, like… just connect the dots there a little, some basic fucking critical thinking?
-My issues around Cid might improve, although I don’t think the odds are good.
+My issues around Cid might improve as well, although I don’t think the odds are good.
 Admittedly, my problem with Cid isn’t that he’s canonically abusive, it’s that he’s canonically abusive and the game expects me (and Shera!) to be okay with it and let it slide, which I will not do, but it’s not impossible for the remake’s characters to more openly condemn the shitlord.
 With Palmer, I don’t expect any changes.

 That said, in a battle of assholes, I’d rather take FFVII’s manipulative, ignorant, but generally positive portrayal of Cloud as a mentally ill person over Persona 1’s slap-in-the-face ignorance any day, but god help me, I could and would rather do without ever seeing anything like this ever again in the entire Marathon.
 Like, I can’t tell you just how reticent Kyle and I are to pick up the Persona 2 games after the disaster of Persona 1, and I know that on my part at least, it’s not just a matter of gameplay.
-While writing the Persona and FFVII Journals, I actually had to have long pauses, wondering whether or not I should just… stop writing the Journal for them.
-This is because I don’t believe that a real-world harmful work deserves to be treated as a critically viable product, as though its real-world harms could be tossed aside.
+While writing the Persona 1 and FFVII Journals, I actually had to have long pauses, wondering whether or not I should just… stop writing the Journal for them.
+This is because I don’t believe that a real-world harmful work deserves to be treated as a critically viable product, as though its real-world harms could be tossed aside, especially when they’re as huge as FFVII.
 To me, the real-world harms stain the entire product.
 So why did I continue?
-In Persona 1’s case, it was because we were so close to the end that I could hammer out an incredibly shitty final two blog posts and be done with it.
+In Persona 1’s case, it was because we were so close to the end that I could hammer out two shitty final blog posts and be done with it.
 But in FFVII’s case… I don’t know why I continued, and that should tell you how close FFVII was to the edge.
 FFVII got by on a whim, and that’s incredibly irresponsible of me both as a critic and a denizen of the real world, but here we are.
 If someone else feels it goes past the edge by an atom or a mile, I would have no objections to their treating the game like the wreck that it is.